arpan0702/arpan0702/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-I'm Arpan, a full-stack developer from Kolkata, India.
+I'm Arpan, a software developer from Kolkata, India.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science at KIIT University.
-- 💼 &nbsp; Working as a SDE Intern at Hyperface.
+- 💼 &nbsp; Working as a SDE Intern at Amazon.
+Previously interned at Informatica, Hyperface.
 - 💻 &nbsp; Solving problems everyday on Leetcode and Codechef.
 - 🌱 &nbsp; Learning more about System Design, Cloud Architecture and Web Development.
 - ✍️ &nbsp; Pursuing Finance and Career Coaching as hobbies/side hustles.